 An employer who obtains the credit report of a job applicant can only use the report for its own employment purposes.
 The employer’s use cannot violate any federal or state equal opportunity law or regulation.
 The employer must also have procedures in place to properly dispose of records containing the credit report information.

-San Diego Law Firm’s experienced business lawyers can help your business craft clear written policies and forms for using credit checks on job applicants.
+The experienced business lawyers at SAN DIEGO LAW FIRM™ can help your business craft clear written policies and forms for using credit checks on job applicants.
 We can also help you develop a record-keeping system to comply with credit check laws and other federal and California requirements for employment screening.

 For more information or to schedule an appointment, click the button below, or call us at 619-794-0243.
 We look forward to helping you.